Skip to main content

 million people

-GAFSP projects have provided agricultural support to more than 6.6 million women— over 40 percent of all people reached.
+GAFSP projects have provided agricultural support nearly 7 million women— over 40 percent of all people reached.

 40%